-Operating Room (OR) Travel Nurses, more professionally known as Perioperative Nurses, are in the operating rooms assisting the surgical teams while patients are most defenseless.
-OR nurses provide care for patients before and after surgery as well.
-In this specialty, clinical settings can often be intense and demand extreme focus for long periods of time.
-Perioperative registered nurses are relied upon for their professional judgment and critical thinking skills.
+In this specialty, clinical settings can often be intense and can demand extreme focus for long periods of time.
+Perioperative nurses are relied upon for their professional judgment and critical thinking skills.
 They may work closely with the surgical patient, family members, and other health care professionals.
-They help plan, implement, and evaluate treatment of the patient.
+OR nurses help plan, implement, and evaluate treatment of the patient.

 During surgery, the operating room nurse may assume any of the following responsibilities:

-Generally, registered nurses obtain general nursing experience before entering the specialty area of Operating Room Nursing.
+Generally, registered nurses obtain general nursing experience before entering the specialty area of operating room nursing.
 Two areas that can provide applicable experience are critical care and emergency room care.
-They are fast-paced, sometimes stressful environments where life-saving decisions that make a difference in a patient’s life are routinely made.
+These are fast-paced, sometimes stressful environments in which nurses must routinely make life-saving decisions that directly affect patients’ lives.

-Perioperative registered nurses must be able to interact well with all kinds of people in difficult situations.
+Perioperative nurses must be able to interact well with all kinds of people in difficult situations.
 They need emotional stability to cope with human suffering and frequent emergencies.
-They must be able to accept responsibility, provide direction to others, coordinate a patient’s healthcare plans, and collaborate with other healthcare professionals.
+They must be able to accept responsibility, provide direction to others, coordinate patient healthcare plans, and collaborate with other healthcare professionals.

-The educational requirements for OR nurses are similar to other nursing specialties: RN license with a Bachelor’s of Science degree in nursing (BSN), associate degree in nursing (ADN), or hospital diploma.
+The educational requirements for an OR nurse are similar to other nursing specialties: RN license with a Bachelor of Science in Nursing (BSN), Associate Degree in Nursing (ADN), or hospital diploma.